FOR IMMEDIATE RELEASE

-(WASHINGTON) Today, the District Department of Transportation (DDOT) launched a new survey to get feedback about the dockless vehicle demonstration project that is currently being piloted in the District.
+(WASHINGTON, DC) - Today, the District Department of Transportation (DDOT) launched a new survey to get feedback about the dockless vehicle demonstration project that is currently being piloted in the District.

 The survey is designed to get a better understanding of how the program fits in the District’s existing bikesharing system and the profile of current dockless bikeshare riders.
 The survey asks respondents to evaluate the program and provide their perspective as riders or non-riders, respectively.
 The survey will be open to the public until June 1, 2018.